WebAssembly/profiles/proposals/profiles/Overview.md

 In order to maximise portability in the face of this, the standard must not ignore ecosystem diversity.
 Instead, it ought to embrace it by defining a suitable set of language _profiles_ that the creators of an ecosystem can choose from.

+(The choice of name is inspired by [Java Profiles](https://www.oracle.com/technical-resources/articles/java/architect-profiles.html).)

 Where possible, an ecosystem should support the full language (e.g., the Web).
 However, where it can't, standardised profiles provide two major advantages: